vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     from the source that we get the object from, e.g. by doing multiple `Open` calls on a `fuchsia.io.Directory`.

-    A further option is create proxy channels that forward requests to one FIDL object.
+    A further option is to create proxy channels that forward requests to one FIDL object.
 This is clearly undesirable for performance reasons.

 *   Non-shareability also complicates matters when we want to share a